asutkarvaibhav/Python_Projects/README.md

     - Pico for digits that are correct but in the wrong position.
      -Begal if no digits match.
 4.Keep guessing until all digits are correct!

+**Missionaries_and_Cannibals
+The Missionaries and Cannibals game is a Python implementation where the goal is to transport missionaries and cannibals across a river using a boat while following the rules: the boat can carry up to two people, and there must never be more cannibals than missionaries on either side.
+The objective is to safely get all characters across the river without breaking the rules.
+To play, clone the repository, navigate to the project directory, and run the missionaries_and_cannibals.py script.